Trending in Blended Learning: Recycling MOOCs

 Additionally, for schools using modern educational video platforms like Panopto, additional content such as quizzes, alternate camera angles, PDFs, and website links can be spliced in to create a richer, more interactive learning experience.

 Panopto is the world’s fastest-growing video learning platform for both physical and virtual classrooms.
-To learn more about how Panopto can help you repurpose MOOC or other video eLearning content for your blended learning classroom, contact our team today for a demonstration, or sign up for a free 30-day trial.
+To learn more about how Panopto can help you repurpose MOOC or other video eLearning content for your blended learning classroom, contact our team today to sign up for a free trial.